SomitaChaudhari/SomitaChaudhari/README.md

 👋 Hello!
 I am a United States based results-driven Data Scientist with over 3+ years of experience

-Data Scientist with 3+ years of experience turning complex data into business impact across supply chain, e-commerce, healthcare, and climate sectors.
-Proven record in demand forecasting, predictive modeling, and KPI dashboards that have cut costs, optimized inventory, and delivered $2M+ revenue impact and $300K+ cost savings.
-Skilled in Python, SQL, Tableau, Power BI, AWS, and Azure, with expertise in building production pipelines and governance frameworks.
-Adept at collaborating with executives and cross-functional teams to drive data-driven strategy at scale.

-Along with having 7 years of research experience in the Application of Data Science, Machine Learning & AI in the Oceanography & Earth Sciences sphere.
-Skilled in Predictive modelling, Time Series Forecasting for Disaster Recovery, Mitigation & Resource Allocation of Disaster Management.
+Data Scientist and Data Analyst with 4+ years of experience building end-to-end production-grade machine learning and deep learning solutions, automated and governed ETL pipelines, and executive-ready dashboards across e-commerce, supply chain, and healthcare.
+Specializing in demand forecasting, inventory optimization, customer segmentation, churn prediction, and pricing and marketing performance analytics to increase revenue, reduce operational losses, and strengthen customer retention and decision-making.
+Proficient in Python, PySpark, SQL (PostgreSQL, MySQL, Spark SQL), AWS, and Tableau, with demonstrated expertise in MLOps, time series forecasting, deep learning, NLP, and GenAI.
+Brings 7 years of research experience applying data analytics, ML, and AI to climate, pharmaceutical, and healthcare problems, with 23 publications on risk mitigation, risk management, and sustainability, and 14 awards and grants for impact and innovation.

  ### 🏫 Education